AdNarayan07/Aptos-RockPaperScissors/README.md

     - **[Admin Page](#admin-page)**
         - Forms to deposit and withdraw coins to and from the game bank.
         - A list of all the events emitted, paginated, linking them to corresponding transactions in aptos explorer.

+Tries to fund the user wallet from faucet automatically if a new account is created or the user runs low on balance. *See below for troubleshooting*

 ---

 ## Troubleshooting